kyradavies/SentimentAnalysis/README.md

-Got it — thanks for sharing all three scripts.
-I’ll create a **README.md draft** that explains what your project does, how to set it up, and how to run each stage.
-It’ll be written in clear, semi-formal UK English and structured for someone who may want to reproduce or adapt your workflow.

----

-# README

 ## Overview

 This project collects UK news headlines mentioning *Gen Z*, fine-tunes a sentiment analysis model, and applies the model to classify the sentiment of collected articles.
 The workflow is divided into three main parts: